Stocks edge lower on Wall Street as rally momentum cools

-Stocks edged lower in morning trading on Wall Street Thursday as investors tapped the brakes after three days of gains.
+Stocks edged lower in afternoon trading on Wall Street Thursday as investors tapped the brakes after three days of gains.

-The modest pullback follows a 3.6% gain for the benchmark S&P 500 index over the first three days of the week, largely in response to easing worries about the omicron variant of the COVID-19 virus.
-It has marked a sharp about-face for stocks following two weeks of losses over concerns about rising inflation and the coronavirus potentially crimping economic growth.
+The pullback follows a 3.6% gain for the benchmark S&P 500 index over the first three days of the week, largely in response to easing worries about the omicron variant of the COVID-19 virus.
+That marked an about-face for stocks following two weeks of losses over concerns about rising inflation and the coronavirus potentially crimping economic growth.
 Every major index is on track for a weekly gain.

-A mix of retailers and other companies that rely on direct consumer spending led the losses.
-Best Buy fell 1.2%.
+Technology stocks and a mix of retailers and other companies that rely on direct consumer spending weighed on the S&P 500 the most.
+Chipmaker Nvidia fell 3.4% and Best Buy fell 2.3%.

 Travel-related companies slipped after spending the last few days gaining ground.
-Carnival fell 0.6% and United Airlines fell 0.7%.
+Carnival fell 1.8% and United Airlines fell 1.5%.

-Bond yields slipped.
+Bond yields fell slightly.
 The yield on the 10-year Treasury fell to 1.49% from 1.51% late Wednesday.
-That weighed down banks, which rely on higher bond yields to charge more lucrative interest on loans.
-Citigroup shed 2%.

-U.S. crude oil prices fell 0.9% and pulled energy stocks lower.
-Devon Energy fell 3.2%.
+Energy futures were broadly lower.
+The price of U.S. crude oil fell 2.3% and helped pull energy stocks lower.
+Devon Energy fell 4.1%.

-Health care companies eked out gains.
-CVS Health rose 3.3% after raising its dividend and issuing a solid forecast.
-Pfizer, which has been touting the potential benefits of a vaccine booster against the latest COVID-19 variant, rose 2.4%.
+Health care companies rose.
+CVS Health climbed 4.9% after raising its dividend and issuing a solid forecast.
+Pfizer, which has been touting the potential benefits of a vaccine booster against the latest COVID-19 variant, rose 2.2%.

 Investors received an encouraging update on job market's recovery.
 The Labor Department reported that the number of Americans applying for unemployment benefits plunged last week to the lowest level in 52 years.